SporkDAOOfficial/ETHDenver2022-Faucet/DEVREADME.md

 2. Click button to add Arbitrum Rinkeby as a network and switch the MetaMask mobile app to that network --> page updates -->
 3. Click botton to:
    3a.
 Get 0.01 Aribtrum Rinkeby ETH from an ETH faucet @Arbitrum Team: Need help setting this piece up 3b.
-Call the hitMe() method in the Faucet contract to recieve food truck tokens
+Call the hitMe(lvl) method in the Faucet contract to recieve food truck tokens *Note: for the test the lvl = 1, 2, or 3 and should give out 2, 4, 6 tokens respectively.
 4. If successful, navigate to a page where there's a buttton to add the food truck tokens to their MetaMask wallet UI
 5. Final view that has a link to a page on the ETHDenver website. @ETHDenver Team: Will need help with this.